 Points, Waypoints, Routes and Tracks

-Points: A GPS point / co-ordinate are a set of numbers received and processed from orbiting satellites which defines a point on the Earth’s surface (to an accuracy dependent on the system used).
+Points: A GPS point / co-ordinate are a set of numbers received and processed from orbiting satellites which defines a point on the Earth’s surface to an accuracy dependent on the system used – consumer accuracy may only be to around 10metres – software can help making that more accurate, such as it being near a road.

-Waypoints: These are single fixed locations which you may have set yourself, or the application may have chosen, such as a good restaurant or a geographic location, stored as a GPX location – think of these as ‘via’ points.
+Waypoints: These are single fixed locations which you may have set yourself, or the application may have chosen, such as a good restaurant or a geographic location, stored as a GPS point but with information such as its name, and a type of label – think of these as ‘via’ points in most cases.

 Track: This can be a large file, with a high number of GPS points to follow, meaning an app can usually place them on a map and see the roads you wanted more accurately.
 A potential downside is that some apps and devices may have a limit as to how many of these points they can render at a time.
 These are also the types of files created when you record a run/hike too, like a bread-crumb trail.

-Route: This fewer waypoints – fewer GPS positions – and your app/device may use its own logic to decide how you will navigate from one waypoint to the next, depending on your settings.
-This means that two riders with two different apps, devices or settings, may go down different roads despite sharing the same route.
-And that’s before we talk about basemaps…
+Route: This has far fewer waypoints – fewer GPS positions – than a track and your app/device may use its own logic to decide how you will navigate from one waypoint to the next, depending on your settings.
+This means that two riders with two different apps, devices or settings, may go down different roads despite sharing the same route is between two waypoints there are multiple roads, and one person has selected ‘fastest route’ and the other ‘twistiest’.

 These are the sources of the maps we use, either paper or digital.
 It’s worth mentioning that maps are not all the same, indeed some are intentionally not the same so companies can see if someone copied their map without permission.